ananjiahhao/GrantDecay/README.md

 not about removing access, it is a signal that your entitlement export does not match reality.
-Either the export was captured before a grant that has since been made, or something is exercising a permission through a path the entitlement
+Either the export was captured before a grant that has since been made, or something is exercising a permission through a path the entitlement system does not see.
+Both are worth knowing before you trust any of the other findings.

+## The algorithm and its hard edge

+The core comparison is a set difference per principal: granted permissions minus exercised permissions equals unused permissions.
+That part is simple.
+The hard edge is deciding when the set difference is allowed to mean anything.

+GrantDecay uses a minimum window, default 30 days, set in `window.py`.
+When the observation window is shorter than the minimum, the three absence-based finding kinds are suppressed entirely and the report says `conclusive: no`.
+Only `ungranted-use` survives, because it depends on presence of use, which a short